 Just how good is Nate Smoot?
 The following week he is traveling to Russia to teach snowmobiling, he explains.
 Of course there are Russians capable of teaching others to snowmobile, Smoot says, but they would rather have an American.
 Apparently, it lends legitimacy to their newly acquired skills.

 Despite the long layoff, I’m a pretty confident rider.
 Riding with Smoot, I am keenly aware of my own snowmobiling limitations.
 I suppose I’ve moved into a new life stage.
 You know, the “I could do that, but I’ll leave the showiness to the younger guys,” stage.

-Snowmobiling in 2018 is a different experience from that of the 80s-child — bundled up but still bitterly cold, sitting on the back of a boxy, early-model Ski-Doo on its way to Old Faithful — that I remember.
+Snowmobiling in the 21st century is a different experience from that of the 80s-child — bundled up but still bitterly cold, sitting on the back of a boxy, early-model Ski-Doo on its way to Old Faithful — that I remember.
 These newer machines feature heated seats, handles, and throttles, plus considerably more power.
 And even in a low-snow year, the extensive trails and relative seclusion of the Sinks mean surprisingly good terrain.